melt-umn/melt-website/silver/concepts/origins/index.md

    - `setFromFFIOIT()` indicating the node was constructed in a context where origins information had been lost as a result of passing through a FFI boundary that does not preserve it (e.g. when something is constructed in a comparison function invoked from the java runtime Silver value comparator shim)
    - `setFromEntryOIT()` indicating the node was constructed in entry function
    - `setInGlobalOIT()` indicating the node is a constant

+### Implementation, runtime, and FFI

+`tracked`ness is implemented in the silver compiler as part of the `nonterminalType`.
+Initially it was held in the `ntDcl` for that `nonterminalType` (which is where the `closed` qualifier goes.)
+That seems like it would be preferable, but the way `import` works means that that `ntDcl` is not always available.
+In the situation that a production is imported (and used) without the nonterminal being imported (e.g. `import silver:langutil only err`) we can have knowledge of the production without the nonterminal to which it belongs.
+Since whenever we construct or manipulate a nonterminal we need to know it's `tracked`ness this meant that the `tracked`ness had to go in the `nonterminalType`.

+The `OriginInfo` for a node is treated as a hidden child and evaluated strictly.
+It is held in the `NOriginInfo origin` field of `Node` and may be `null` if the node instance belongs to a nonterminal type that isn't `tracked`.
+These `OriginInfo`s are normal silver production instances.
+They need to be un`tracked` to make it actually possible to construct them without infinite regress.
+All productions of `OriginInfoType` are instantiated at startup as singletons and held in `OriginsUtil`.
+The stdlib accessors for origins are Java FFI functions that call out to helpers on `OriginsUtil`.

+During runtime the origin context exists as a `common.originContext` object.
+These are analogous to all the stuff added to the left side of the turnstile in the evaluation semantics for the AG-with-origins in the paper.
+These objects are immutable (since they get captured into closures and `DecoratedNode`s).
+They hold information similar-to but different-than `OriginInfo` nonterminal instances, and generate `OriginInfo` nonterminal instances.
+They are handed around as an additional parameter to function calls and baked into `Lazy`s/`Thunk`s as captured variables.
+They are tacked onto `DecoratedNode`s as something of an ugly hack.

+Depending on the context of the code being emitted we try to avoid passing them around/constructing them when not needed.
+In expressions in rules that are defined in a block on a production we always know the left hand side and can statically determine the notes that apply, so we construct the `OriginContext` only at the sites where we need to produce an `OriginInfo`.
+In expressions that occur in functions (including lambdas) we need to take the `OriginContext` as an additional parameter to `.invoke` because the context depends on the caller.
+Lastly for expressions occurring in weird spots (e.g. parser actions, globals) we need to use a bogus `OriginContext`.
+`translation:java:core/Origins.sv` contains the logic for what to do each of these cases.
+Each `BlockContext` gains a `originsContextSource :: ContextOriginInfoSource` which is one of:
+ - `useContextLhsAndRules()` indicating that the lhs and rules can be derives statically (i.e. this expression is only ever evaluated on a `DecoratedNode` where the undecoration is the lhs and the rules can be determined statically from the `originRules()` attribute on the `Expr`.)
+ - `useRuntimePassedInfo` indicating the context should be retrieved from the runtime-passed java value stored in `originCtx` and swizzled through thunks and function calls etc
+ - `useBogusInfo(name)` indicating the context is garbage (parser action or global) and the `name` indicates which of the special `variety`s of `OriginInfo` should be used (see below)

+When they do produce `OriginInfo` nonterminals they only produce `originOriginInfo` or `otherOriginInfo`s.
+`originAndRedexOriginInfo`s are attached to nodes that have been moved *later* by expanding an existing `originOriginInfo` using the origins context at the time of tree motion to set the redex and redex notes without modifying the origin and origin notes.
+They have a `variety` field which is one of:
+ - `NORMAL`, indicating that the field `lhs` holds the context node and `notes` holds the nodes attached to the current context.
+This corresponds to `originOriginInfo(setAtConstructionOIT(), lhs, notes, isInteresting)`
+ - `MAINFUNCTION` corresponding to `otherOriginInfo(setFromEntryOIT(), ...)`
+ - `FFI` corresponding to `otherOriginInfo(setFromFFIOIT(), ...)`
+ - `PARSERACTION` corresponding to `otherOriginInfo(setFromParserActionOIT(), ...)`
+ - `GLOBAL` corresponding to `otherOriginInfo(setInGlobalOIT(), ...)`
+The `lhs` and `notes` fields are meaningless unless `variety == NORMAL`.
+All `variety`s except `NORMAL` are instantiated as singletons: `OriginContext.MAINFUNCTION_CONTEXT` etc.
+When a node is newly constructed the context's `makeNewConstructionOrigin(bool)` function is called returning the appropriate `OriginInfo` object.

+When redexes are attached (when `expr.attr` is evaluated the result gets a redex pointing to the context of the access) it is by calling `OriginContext.attrAccessCopy(Node)` (if the value is a known-to-be-tracked nonterminal) or `OriginContext.attrAccessCopyPoly(Object)` (if the value is of a parametric type and has been monomorphized to `Object`.)
+This copies the node (using it's `.copy(newRedex, newRules)`) and returns the new copy that has a `originAndRedexOriginInfo` that got it's origin and origin notes from the old origin and it's redex and redex notes from the passed context.
+Similarly when a node if produced by `new` the result of `.undecorate()` has `.duplicate` called on it which performs a deep copy where the new nodes have `originOriginInfo(setAtNewOIT(), ...)` pointing back to the node they were copied form.
+Lastly when a node is used as a forward `.duplicateForForwarding` is called on it to mark that, returning a shallow copy with a `originOriginInfo(setAtForwardingOIT(), ...)` pointing to the node with the 'real' origin info (this is kind of an ugly hack, but was preferable to introducing a new and unique pair of `origin(AndRedex)AndForward` OIs.)
+`.duplicate`, `.duplicateForForwarding` and `.copy` are specialized per-nonterminal, and a default implementation in `Node` simply ignores the request and does not do the copy (warnings can be uncommented there to see if this is happening - it won't affect correctness but will waste time.)

+When control flow passes into java-land and then back into silver (i.e. when the raw treemap code invokes a java operation that calls back into silver using a `SilverComparator`) a context is needed.
+Since there isn't a (good) way to indicate to the comparator where in silver it was called (we could attach the context when it was constructed, but this is the creation site of the tree not the invocation site of the comparison) it just gets a garbage context: `OriginContext.FFI_CONTEXT` which turns into a `otherOriginInfo(setFromFFIOIT(), ...)` if it constructs nodes.

+The last special case is the main function, which is called with `OriginContext.MAINFUNCTION_CONTEXT` by the runtime entry code.

+### Limitations and contracts

+ - Code shouldn't assume that the `origin` is correctly set even on `tracked` nonterminals.
+It might not be in the case of bugs (although there aren't any currently known) or incorrect native code (either in `foreign` blocks or in a native extension (we have those, right?))
+ - `OriginInfo` can't be `tracked` (otherwise it's impossible to construct them without infinite regress)
+ - `OriginInfo` productions are "sacred" (name and shape are compiler-assumed) and can't be changed without compiler and runtime support
+ - `OriginInfoType` productions are "sacred" (name and shape are compiler-assumed) and can't be changed without compiler and runtime support
+ - `OriginInfoType` productions are instantiated as singletons inside the runtime and don't have OI (same issue as above)
+ - `List` isn't tracked and would need some special support from the runtime and compiler to be tracked.
+This would probably have disastrous performance implications if we changed it.
+ - Some types are directly mentioned in the silver compiler as `nonterminalType`s and need to have a compiler-decided `tracked`ness.
+This `tracked`ness is alterable but requires compiler changes.
+Such types (and their current `tracked`ness) are as follows:
+   - `core:Location` - no
+   - `core:OriginNote` - no (see above)
+   - `core:Either` - no
+   - `core:reflect:AST` - yes
+   - `core:List` - no (see above)
+   - `silver:rewrite:Strategy` - no
+   - `core:Maybe` - no
+   - `core:ParseResult` - no
+   - `silver:langutil:Message` - yes
+   - `ide:IdeProperty` - no
+   - `core:IOVal` - no
+ - Foreign types can't be `tracked`, and some FFI interfaces don't preserve origins information (see [above](#imlementation-runtime-and-ffi))

 ## Example